mfreeborn/heliocron/README.md

     This option has no other effect on the running of the program.

 * #### poll
-  Display whether the current local time is one of 'day', 'civil_twilight', 'nautical_twilight', 'astronomical_twilight' or 'night'.
+  Display real time data pertaining to the Sun at the current local time

-  If `--date` is specified as an option, it is ignored in favour of using the current local date.
+  Note that if `--date` is specified previously as an option, it is ignored in favour of using the current local date.

+  * `--watch` [optional]
+    If this flag is present, the program will continue to run and update the values every second.

+  * `--json` [optional]
+    If this flag is present, the data will be output in JSON format, enabling easier parsing by other programs.
+If absent, the report is presented in a human-readable format, as displayed in the [usage examples](#usage-examples) above.

+    Example:
+    ```bash
+    # note that the output has been annotated and prettified in this example to more clearly show the structure
+    $ heliocron poll --json
+    {
+      "date": "2022-08-01T14:51:06.137191414+01:00",  # dates are formatted as rfc3339
+      "location": {"latitude": 51.4769, "longitude": -0.0005},  # coordinates use decimal degree notation
+      "day_part": "day",  # one of "day", "civil_twilight", "nautical_twilight", "astronomical_twilight" or "night"
+      "solar_elevation": 50.59814354839365,  # floating point number of degrees that the Sun is above the horizon
+      "azimuth_angle": 221.39860862334302  # floating point number of degrees that the Sun is positioned on a horizontal plane clockwise from north
+    }
+    ```